Huang-W/huangw-dev/pgp-install.md

 2. Select 1 or 2 years as the expiration date.
 3. Type in `addkey` command again.
 4. Select (encrypt only) as the subkey.
 You can use any algorithm you would like.
-5. Select 1-2 years as the expiration date.
+5. Select 1 or 2 years as the expiration date.
 6. CTRL+D to exit after everything is done
 7. Save your changes